mattdeboard/django-admin-sentry/README.rst

 As of this sub-1.0 release, interaction with the admin logging system is fairly limited, but it is more robust than the default system.
 (Admittedly, this isn't saying much.)

+Also included is a LogEntryAdmin view, so your log entries will be browsable from the normal admin panel. :)

 -------------
 Installation
 -------------